makersacademy/rps-challenge/README.md

 Tests for the Game

-	Feature: Game Play
+	Feature: Game Play<br>
-	  Scenarios:
+	  Scenarios:<br>
-	    Player can choose between rock, paper and scissors Computer makes a choice
+	    Player can choose between rock, paper and scissors<br>
+	    Computer makes a choice

-	Feature: Win or Lose
+	Feature: Win or Lose<br>
-	  Scenarios:
+	  Scenarios:<br>
-	    Player is told whether they won or lost
+	    Player is told whether they've won or lost

-This is for the browser test
+This is for the browser testing:

 Feature Testing with Capybara:

-Feature: Player registration
+Feature: Player registration<br>
-  Scenarios:
+  Scenarios:<br>
-    Player enters their name
+    Player enters their name<br>
     Player doesn't enter their name

+Feature: Player makes a choice
+  Scenario:
+    Player chooses rock
+    Player chooses paper
+    Player chooses scissors

+Feature: Player is told whether they have won or lost against computer
+  Scenario:
+    Computer has chosen